Info: Many Types Remaining, but Orders Limited to Stock On-Hand

 Gynecomastia effects in young boys have been observed: True Lavender.

 Possible photosensitization: Do not expose skin to the sun after application.
 Bergamot, Lemon, Mandarin, Orange, Grapefruit, Tangerine.

 Not recommended for pregnant or nursing women: Cinnamon, Cedar, Clove, Cypress, Eucalyptus Globulus, Lavandin Abrialis, Lavandin Grosso, Peppermint, Spearmint, Grapefruit, Officinal Sage, Clary Sage.

 Not recommended for children under the age of 6: Cinnamon, Clove, Black Spruce, Eucalyptus Globulus, Lavandin Abrialis, Lavandin Grosso, Peppermint, Spearmint, Officinal Sage, Clary Sage,

 Beware of potential hormonal effects: not recommended for women with hypoestrogenism, fibrocystic breast disease, or with a family history of gynecological cancers: Clary Sage.

-Dermocaustic: Always dilute (max 20%) in vegetable oil.
-Cinnamon, Balsam Fir.
+Dermocaustic: Always dilute (max 20%) in vegetable oil: Cinnamon.

 Not recommended for people with an epileptic condition: Lavandin Abrialis, Lavandin Grosso.